Ed Donovan (engine builder): Personal life

 Donovan was famously generous, always paying restaurant bills, and was willing to give his employees ("his boys") even the very shirt off his back.
 He also demonstrated fierce loyalty.

-In addition, he was a music lover, gourmet chef, and wine connoisseur of fine wine.
+In addition, Donovan was a music lover, gourmet chef, and wine connoisseur of fine wine.

-His sense of humor was quirky; he once claimed to hate the name Joe, listing examples such as Paisano, Hrudka, and Mondello.
+Donovan's sense of humor was quirky; he once claimed to hate the name Joe, listing examples such as Paisano, Hrudka, and Mondello.

 Donovan was 61 when he died of cancer.

-He was posthumously inducted into the Motorsports Hall of Fame of America in 2003.
+Donovan was posthumously inducted into the Motorsports Hall of Fame of America in 2003.